dpwe/tulipcc/docs/tulip_board.md

 ## 🚨🚨🚨 FPC NOTE 🚨🚨🚨
 As of v4r6, the FPC connector is for an A-B cable to support a flat cable going under a hinge to the display connector.
 If we didn't do this, the cable would have to be twisted.
 This is different from the breadboard and breakout versions of Tulip, as well as **the cable that comes with the display**, which use an A-A cable.
 So **don't use the included FPC cable the display came with**.
 [Here's some of the right type on Amazon](https://www.amazon.com/ITROLLE-Length-Flexible-Ribbon-Cables/dp/B0928Q1N2Z/).
 An A-B cable is "swapped" on each end -- the silver pins "up" on one side and "down" on the other.
 When buying FPC cables (shorter is better!) make sure you see which type you're getting.

-Attach the FPC cable to the RGB port on the display.
+Attach the FPC cable to the RGB port on the display (not the second 40 pin connector labeled LVDS, which will not work at all).

 ## Power and header